 A National Coalition.
 With Big Local Impact.

-Founded in 2013 with only 17 charter members, The Bus Coalition has grown tremendously in the past five years and with that growth the Coalition’s influence has grown too.
+Founded in 2013 with only 17 charter members, The Bus Coalition has grown tremendously in the past seven years and with that growth the Coalition’s influence has grown too.
 Working with our champions in Congress, we successfully increased funding for bus programs in the FAST Act by more than $1 billion and more recently increased bus funding by $790 million in the FY18 and FY19 Omnibus Appropriations bills.

 Working in concert with APTA and CTAA, our shared mission is to highlight the needs and benefits of bus transit and ensure bus programs are adequately funded at the federal level.